zAbuQasem/Ubuntu-NewLife/README.md

 # Ubuntu-NewLife
-I'm writing this script because i hate re-installing everything manually and customizing the **** every time.
+I'm writing this script because i hate re-installing everything manually and customizing the **** every time whenever i have to re-install ubuntu.